-This section sets forth the eligible uses of CDBG-DR funds for the Program in accordance with Section 105(a) (24) of the Housing Community Development Act of 1974, as amended, 42 U.S.C. § 5305, and Federal Register Vol. 83, No. 28 (February 9, 2018), 83 FR 5844.
-The Program utilizes CDBG-DR funds to provide direct assistance to homebuyers to facilitate and expand homeownership by using such assistance to:
+The present section sets forth the eligible uses of CDBG-DR funds for the HBA Program under Section 105(a) (24) of the Housing Community Development Act of 1974, as amended, 42 U.S.C. § 5305, and Federal Register Vol. 83, No. 28 (February 9, 2018), 83 FR 5844.
+The Program utilizes CDBG-DR funds to provide direct assistance to homebuyers to facilitate and expand homeownership by using HBA Program grants to:

 - Subsidize interest rates and mortgage principal amounts for both LMI and UN homebuyers.
-The subsidy will be applied towards the purchase price. - Pay up to 100 percent (100%) of the down payment required by the mortgage for the purchase on behalf of the purchaser for both LMI and UN homebuyers. - Pay reasonable closing costs associated with the home purchase on behalf of the purchaser for LMI homebuyers only.
+The subsidy will be applied toward the purchase price. - Pay up to 100 percent (100%) of the down payment required by the mortgage for the purchase on behalf of the purchaser for both LMI and UN homebuyers. - Pay reasonable closing costs associated with the home purchase on behalf of the purchaser for LMI and UN homebuyers.

-Assistance will be awarded in the form of a grant to applicants deemed eligible, who seek financing to purchase a primary residence through a participating Lending Institution to cover an Applicant's unmet need required for the purchase.
+Assistance will be awarded as a grant to eligible Applicants seeking financing to purchase a primary residence through a participating Lending Institution to cover an Applicant's unmet need required for the purchase.